An Epidemic of Depression

 Have We Lost Our Way?

 Many of us live dulled lives, somewhat robotic in nature and devoid of deeper meaning and purpose.
-Our lives, often become visionless and passionless.
+Our lives often become visionless and passionless.
 We live in an intensely competitive culture that rewards achievement and success.
 Our identity and esteem become reflections of these external markers of achievement.
-Our pursuit of happiness and well-being become terribly misdirected.
-The demands of our intensely and neurotically driven culture strain our emotional and psychological balance well beyond its comfortable balance.
-The cultural paradigm in which we live leaves us disconnected, disenchanted and isolated.
+Our pursuit of happiness and well-being has become terribly misdirected.
+The demands of our intensely and neurotically driven culture strain our emotional and psychological balance well beyond its comfort zone.
+The cultural paradigm in which we live leaves us disconnected, disenchanted, and isolated.
 When this occurs, we tend to honor and seek material acquisitions at the cost of devoting ourselves to intimate and loving relationships—with others and ourselves.

 Are People Dysfunctional?

 Our therapeutic community attaches labels, such as "dysfunctional," to people and families.
 People are not dysfunctional; social systems are.
 People suffer and experience pain.
 We are human beings, not machines that dysfunction.
 Such terminology expresses contempt for the human spirit.
 A society that produces such staggering rates of depression is dysfunctional.
 Our culture has created this epidemic.